fastly/next-compute-js/README.md

 ```

 The process will build your Next.js project, then switch to the `next-compute-js` directory, build and package the
-Compute@Edge application to Wasm, and then start the Fastly development environment.
+Compute application to Wasm, and then start the Fastly development environment.

 It will be possible to browse to your local site by accessing http://localhost:7676/.